-You can’t leave it up to your real estate agent entirely to dig into your prospective new neighborhoods.
-They’ll give you plenty of real estate related numerical data, comps, and info as to whether it’s a buyers or sellers’ market, but you’re going to have to get in the car and sit behind the computer to do your own research.
+You can’t leave it up to your real estate agent entirely to dig into your prospective new neighborhood.
+They’ll give you plenty of real estate-related numerical data, comps, and info as to whether it’s a buyers’ or sellers’ market, but you’re going to have to get in the car or sit behind the computer to do your own research.
 4 Quick Tips for Your New Neighborhood Search gives you an advantage before you set out on foot to scope out the street.

-If it’s possible, take a casual walk that accidentally on purpose puts you in position to chat up existing neighbors.
+If possible, take a casual walk that “accidentally on purpose” puts you in a position to chat up existing neighbors.
 Neighbors love to be helpful!
 Reading neighborhood reviews, driving the streets, and tapping into criminal activity reports via state databases is all up to you.
-See: What Is Your Due Diligence as a Home Buyer or Renter?

 Non-Negotiables During the Home Search

-You’ve got to have a list of priorities prepared and stick with the one or two items that you cannot budge on.
-Be prepared for the home search to be much more emotional than the actual home buying process.
+You need a list of priorities prepared and the courage to stick with the one or two items you cannot budge on, like sale price or the number of bedrooms and bathrooms.
+Prepare for the home search to be much more emotional than the actual home buying process.

-You’ll be surprised as to what your list of amenities includes as your home shopping journey begins and what it contains when it ends.
-Prioritizing features is a great place to start, but there also has to be a bit of flexibility to find an entire home package that checks the majority of the must-have boxes.
+You’ll be surprised what your list of amenities includes as your home shopping journey begins and what it contains when it ends.
+Prioritizing features is the perfect place to start, but there also has to be a bit of flexibility to find an entire home package that checks the majority of the must-have boxes.